-‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, Tony Beets Takes Revenge
+‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, And Tony Beets Takes Revenge

 Todd chooses to shut down Freddy Dodge, which shocks and angers Freddy!
 Has Todd forgotten that Freddy is the reason that the crew is in Colorado in the first place?

-On the next day, they vote 5-3 to shut down for the season.
-Now it is time for campfire gold totals.
+On the next day, they voted 5-3 to shut down for the season.
+Now, it is time for campfire gold totals.

 Rusty Red’s total is 51 ounces, while Holy Roller ends up with 53 ounces.
 The Hoffman crew’s total for the season is 1,644 ounces, and the crew does not appear happy at all.
 Could this have been why Todd Hoffman left Gold Rush?